Henry Renny-Tailyour: Cricket

 A middle order batsman and occasional bowler, Renny-Tailyour's cricketing career was restricted by his army service.
 He played mostly minor cricket, for the Royal Engineers Cricket Club, I Zingari, Strathmore and Aberdeenshire, but also played at first-class cricket level, albeit only 28 matches over a period of a decade.
-As well as representing Kent, Renny-Tailyor appeared for the Gentlemen in Gentlemen v Players matches, and also played in first class matches for MCC, Gentlemen of the South, the South of England and a combined Kent and Gloucestershire XI.
+As well as representing Kent, Renny-Tailyor appeared for the Gentlemen in Gentlemen v Players matches, and also played in first class matches for Marylebone Cricket Club (MCC), Gentlemen of the South, the South of England and a combined Kent and Gloucestershire XI.

 Rugby

 Renny-Tailyour also played for the Royal Engineers on the rugby field, and represented Scotland in one of that sport's earliest internationals, against England at The Oval in 1872.